pydanny/pydanny-event-notes/WomenInEngineering/social_assistive_robotics.rst

 * Be true to yourself: speak up, bit wisely (and increasingly with seniority)
 * Do outreach, so you do good and get perspective
 * Refuse the false choice of work vs. family
+* Be excellent and demand excellence of others